folkestad/data-gpt/README.md

 This application uses an LLM model to answer questions about your data based on schema definitions.

+Or search data for terms using a vector database.

 *Currently it supports:*
  - LLM:
    - OpenAI models